Luke-Heyfron/TOpt/README.md

 			If argument is 1, TOpt will verify the functional equivalence of the input and output circuits using a brute force simulation of the quantum circuit.
 		-h <integer>
 			Sets cap on number of Hadamard ancillas to <integer>.
+		-c <filename>
+			If set, TOpt will add a row to the .csv file specified by the option value that contains data for the input circuit, optimization algorithm and output circuit.
+The row format is decribed in file "doc/csv_output_format.txt".

 signature <filename>
 	Optimizes a signature tensor.
 Takes as input .sig file with path given by argument <filename>.
 A .sig file is a sparse representation of the signature tensor with syntax as follows.